ll-ysh-ll/real-time-fire-detection-and-alert-system/README.md

 Fire detection only using visiual inspection

 #### YOLO v4 :
-YOLO is a state-of-the-art, real-time object detection algorithm.
-In this notebook, we will apply the YOLO algorithm to detect objects in images. darknet prints out the objects it detected, its confidence, and how long it took to find them.
-We didn't compile Darknet with OpenCV so it can't display the detections directly.
-Instead, it saves them in predictions.png.
-You can open it to see the detected objects.
+YOLO is short for You Only Look Once.
+It's state-of-the-art, real-time object detection algorithm that can recognize multiple objects in a single frame.
+YOLO recognizes objects more precisely and faster than other recognition systems.

 #### Classes used for training :